 - What happens first?

-- What documents should I prepare?
+- What documents should I gather?

-- What decisions will the court consider?
+- What decisions can affect the outcome?

 - What mistakes should I avoid?

-- What can an attorney help with?
+- What can an attorney actually help with?

-Here is a practical service-page structure:
+Here is a simple service-page structure I would use:

-- Clear H1 with service and location.
+- H1 with the service and location.

 - Short opening that names the client problem.

-- Who this service is for.
+- Who the service is for.

 - How the process works in that state or county.

-- Common issues and decisions.
+- Common issues, risks, or decisions.

 - What the attorney does.